lionelclement/Elvex/README.md

 The grammar is more complex, but shorter to write (several weeks).

-Causal clauses in a little French Grammar first
+Sample: Causal clauses in a little French Grammar first
 -----------------------------------------------

 Causal clauses with tense aggrement.

-In French, the verbal tense of premise and conclusion of a clausal clause depends on the aspect and the tense of the sentence
+In French, the verbal tense of premise and conclusion of a clausal clause depends on the aspect, the tense and even on the language register of the sentence
 - present :
 if present => future
 - present in house or slang language